-I want this course to be accessible to (and fun for) all my students.
-If you experience anything which may hinder your abilities to be involved, please contact me and we can work together to find a suitable solution.
+- > I want this course to be accessible to (and fun for) all my students.
+If you experience anything which may hinder your abilities to be involved, please contact me and we can work together to find a suitable solution. - A few of our classes may be virtual, allowing us to interact in various ways.

 Class Notes: I will make my slides available for review purposes after each session.
-However, ensure you add your own notes from each session; never rely on the uploaded notes alone.
+The slides may be a summary and are not meant to act as a substitute for attending lectures.
+Ensure you take and add your own notes from each session; never rely on the uploaded notes alone.
+Get a copy of your peer's notes for any class you may miss.

 Health Concerns / Personal matters: If you are experiencing psychological or physical ill-health, please arrange for an appointment with your personal GP, or you can assess UBC's Student Health Services.
 Please reach out to me if you are in need and there are any barriers preventing you from accessing any resources.
 Also, please contact me if there is a way I can help accommodate any needs you may have and make this course accessible to you.
 If you require an extension or have missed a midterm, in the first instance you should aim to contact your Faculty Academic Advising office, and supply any evidence of your circumstances that you may have.
-They will liaise with me with regards to a new assignment deadline or alternate time to sit the referral midterm.
+They will liaise with me with regards to a new assignment deadline or alternate time to sit the referral exam.
 Please see the final page of the syllabus for further details.